skeswa/denim/README.md

 from "my.repo.com/foo/bar@v1.2.0-beta/nested/module" use * as module;
 ```

-Esper allows imports from other modules in the same repository, too.
+Denim allows imports from other modules in the same repository, too.
 These are
 called respository-relative imports. `~` always refers to the root of the
 repository containing the current module.
 Respository-relative imports do not
 specify a version because the version will always be the same as the current